ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 The Italian cuisine seems to have the most recipes with the Dutch one not far behind.
 That means the model would probably have an easier time predicting wether a person likes one of these cuisines or not.
 I ended up not doing any follow-up research with this data because of time restraints.

-The code for these data operations can be found in [this python notebook](/Python%20Notebooks/Statistics%20Calorie%20Data.ipynb).
+The code for these data operations can be found in [this python notebook](/Python%20Notebooks/FoodBoost%20Data%20Operations.ipynb).

+## Cofano Containers

 # Communication